AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 refering to the initial value.
 Note that the From parameter of adjust is always typed after the root type of the tagged record hierarchy - indeed, the source object may be higher up in the derivation chain in the case of partial copy.
-This value value is provided for reference but is not expected to be modified.
+This value is provided for reference but is not expected to be modified.

 .. code-block:: ada